Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Security/Identity and Access Management (IAM)/Assets.md

 ...

-Absolutely ✅ — here’s a polished **professional summary** you can drop straight into your GitHub README as a conclusion to your IAM lab:

----

 ### Key Takeaways
 - **Password Security**: Implemented a stronger account password policy with length, complexity, expiration, and reuse rules.
 - **Users & Groups**: Explored how IAM organizes access by assigning users to groups and attaching policies.